grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 sum(rate(request_duration_seconds_count[5m]))
 ```

-In Grafana the range vector selector of `5m` would be replaced by `$__rate_interval`.

-To query the rate of observations below a certain limit like 2 seconds, use the following query:
+To query the rate of observations between two values such as `0` and `2` seconds, use the following query:

 ```PromQL
 # Native histograms: